Soups

 2. Pit the red dates.
 Rinse the cinnamon twig, angelica root, and remaining ingredients.

-3. Combine all ingredients in a pot with 8 cups (about 1.9 litres) of water.
+3. Combine all ingredients in a pot with 8 cups of water.

 4. Bring to a boil, then reduce heat and simmer for 2 hours until the liquid reduces to about 4 cups.